theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-19-unconventional-wanderings-in-the-east.md

 ---
 layout: post
 title: "Unconventional wanderings in the East"
+author: Aalok
 ---

 I may be writing this from the comfort of my home right now, but about a month ago, I was on the other side of India, i.e., near the East coast.
 I traveled with other enthusiasts and friends on a _study tour_, to Odisha.
 If you go about asking people in general about their thoughts on Odisha, chances are that they don’t know enough to even have an opinion on the topic, and just know that it is another state of India, somewhere in